 - The opportunity to educate and build awareness within the campus community.

-This notification may include information (as known and as appropriate) about the incident:
+This notification may include the following information

 - Nature of the incident